Back to Silas S. Brown's home page

-- 920 Text Editor (APKs on GitHub, not currently on "Play Store")
+- 920 Text Editor (APKs on GitHub, no longer on "Play Store")

 - a small GPLd text editor that also tends to appear at the top of SimpleHome's application list.
 Text editors are always useful: even if you won't be editing, you might at some point need it for converting the clipboard contents to text (so it can be pasted into an application that does not do so itself) or to save something to a file, and 920 can also double as a rudimentary file manager if you don't have one.
 It's not Emacs though: its syntax highlighting is limited and it's slow with large files.
 Beware it can crash (for example, at least some versions crash when a Bluetooth keyboard is connected or in low-memory situations), so text that has not been saved is highly vulnerable.